No-till Gardening for a Resilient Future

 What are the concrete gardening skills needed to grow food in the face of climate change?
 How do we build a resilient community while growing food for the future?

 We are living in rapidly changing times.
-This year was filled with fires and floods, the year before was a drought.
+This year, unprecedented hurricanes tore through communities, while the vast majority of the country experienced drought.
+Last year was filled with wild fires and floods.
 Societal forces seek to separate and divide us.
 And yet, the earth offers itself as a source of nourishment through it all.
 How can we learn to work with the earth in the face of all this change?
 How can we grow food in ways that help build resilient communities?

-This course meets once a month for 9 months from February 2024- November 2024 and guides you through the growing season, with lessons geared towards the upcoming month’s gardening tasks.
+This course meets once a month for 9 months from February 2025- October 2025 and guides you through the growing season, with lessons geared towards the upcoming month’s gardening tasks and connecting you to local community projects.
 Readings and other educational opportunities will be provided in-between classes.

 Each of the topics below will be explored through the lens of climate and social resilience.
 This course will deepen one’s connection to the natural world through a scientific, social, spiritual, emotional, and creative lens.
 There will be space to share knowledge participants bring to the topics, as well as ask questions specific to your gardening projects and interests.